FUE Hair Transplant - Glasgow

 Are FUE hair transplants permanent?

-Hair transplant procedures restore thinning areas but do not stop future hair loss.
+FUE hair restoration procedures are a permanent solution for the implanted hair.
+FUE hair transplant procedures restore thinning areas with permanent results at the transplant site, but do not stop future hair loss.
 So, even though the transplanted hair will grow permanently, there is always the chance the patient will continue losing their pre-existing hair.

-That is why non-surgical treatments are so important and should be considered first or in conjunction with hair transplants.
+That is why non-surgical hair restoration treatments are so important and should be considered first or in conjunction with hair transplants.

 Patients should be aware that maintenance procedures may be necessary if they develop further hair loss.